 - Employment Leaves:

 Assistants are eligible for holidays, sick leave, parental and bereavement leave.
 See graduate employee information regarding leaves posted on the AHR site for full information.
-Questions about leave policies should be directed to the Office of Academic Human Resources at 333-6747 or 807 South Wright Street, Room 420.
+Questions about leave policies should be directed to Illinois Human Resources.

 - Teaching of Graduate Level Courses: